ajsaule/ajsaule/README.md

 <br />
 <br />

 I'm here to learn all about the best tooling and practices for building web applications.
-I want to help increase the usability of software so that all demographics can participate and use modern technologies.
+I want to design great software for the development of  applications that will assist people and comapnies to achieve their goals.

 ---